Concepts

 - There are no restrictions or quotas on read or write operations,

-- There is no billing based on IOPS,
+- There is no IOPS-based billing,

 - Storage LUNs are dedicated to the client environment.

-Usage within the VMware Compute Offering
+Usage within the VMware compute offering

 -